van-geaux/docker/docs/prerequisites/portainer.md

      portainer/portainer-ce
    ```

 6. Save everything then right click the task and clik `Run`
 7. Wait a couple minutes for the container to install.
-If you do not receive an error email then `10000-portainer` will show in Synology Docker's `Container` tab
+If you do not receive an error email then `portainer` will show in Synology Docker's `Container` tab

 ## How to configure Portainer

-1. Enter your VPS/Synology IP with `Portainer` port in your browser to open its web app i.e. http://192.168.1.1:10000
+1. Enter your machine/Synology IP with `Portainer` port in your browser to open its web app i.e. `http://192.168.1.1:10000`
 2. Under `New Portainer Installation`, fill up your credentials then click `Create user`
 3. Click `Get Started` then just click `local`
 4. `Portainer` is ready to use